Click on each day to view the full programme:

 6.15pm |

-FUTURE ROADS DINNERThe ticketed dinner will feature a three-course meal, great networking, entertainment and awards. |
+FUTURE ROADS DINNERThe ticketed dinner will feature a three-course meal, great networking, entertainment, and awards.
+Guest MC: Justine Smith Justine appears by arrangement with Johnson & Laird Management. |